 Before start using WooCommerce on WordPress, it will be a good idea to set up the SEO based on the needs and features to be installed.
 Also, if required, have a premium membership of them so that later you don’t have to keep the development on hold waiting for the prime features.
 If there is a time-bound during development, it’s better to install all the required things and use them seamlessly over the development phase.
 One of the plugins, the All in One SEO(AIO SEO) plugin can be installed and used effectively.
 It will include sitemaps and a map URL properly for all the products listed on your site.
 Once this step is completed successfully, move to the 2nd step of the WooCommerce SEO guide.

 - Write Product SEO Titles

 It is a good practice to optimize every component of your WordPress WooCommerce SEO before bringing it to the end-users.
-One of the most important parts is to write SEO-friendly product titles that appear in the browser’s title bar and as heading in search result outputs.
-Some keywords like the offer, fast delivery, discount, flash sales can also be used to attract more customers.
-Simple titles like “Men’s cotton shirt by ABC” can appear simple and not eye-catching to the customer browsing for shirts during summers.
+One of the most important parts is to write SEO-friendly product titles that appear in the browser’s title bar and as a heading in search result outputs.
+Some keywords like the offer, fast delivery, discount, and flash sales can also be used to attract more customers.
+Simple titles like “Men’s cotton shirt by ABC” can appear simple and not eye-catching to the customer browsing for shirts during summer.
 Instead, if the title is “Premium blue fine cotton shirt for men – high-quality and latest design” will be more pleasant and attractive.

 Optimize Product Slug